The Sting (musical): Reception

-The musical garnered lukewarm reviews upon opening at the Paper Mill Playhouse.
+The musical garnered mediocre reviews upon opening at the Paper Mill Playhouse.
 Ghee received almost unanimously positive reviews, with one critic saying Ghee "has charisma to spare and estimable singing and dancing chops."
 Connick, Jr. received mixed to positive reviews, with multiple critics claiming him to be charming, if not quite as charismatic as his film counterpart.
 Much of the supporting cast, specifically Shindle and Hewitt, were praised for their performances.
 Warren Carlyle's choreography was also very warmly received.

 Conversely, many critics called the direction and production bland and uninspired and the music forgettable.
 Bob Martin's book was also panned as not up to his usual comedic standards.